-The new OPD policy manual made up of reviewed and approved Lexipol model policies is expected to go into effect beginning July 1, 2016.
-Additional Lexipol model policies are expected to go into effect each month until all policies are in place by January 1, 2017.
+As provided in the previous report, the new OPD policy manual made up of reviewed and approved Lexipol model policies went into effect July 1, 2016.
+Additional Lexipol model policies are expected to go into effect each month until all policies are in place.
+Though previously reported that all Lexipol policies would be in effect by January 1, 2017, the new target date is March 1, 2017.
+This is largely due to an increase in the number of policies that need to be cross-referenced with existing policies.